Connecting AI assistants to your data (MCP)

 It's also scoped to one workspace: the workspace the token was created in.
 A token can never see another customer's data, and a domain name that isn't in your workspace simply comes back as "not found".
 The assistant runs as the person who created the token, so if that person's access is removed, the token stops working.

-The tools available today answer questions about:
+The read tools answer questions about:

-• overall workspace health and alignment,
+- your domains, their status, and overall workspace health and alignment,

-• who is sending as a domain (known senders vs unknown sources),
+- who is sending as a domain (known senders vs unknown sources),

 Keeping the token safe